wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 ## Interface Theming

 The next choice is how the app looks.
-This includes the controls like drop-downs and buttons, as well as the layout on the screen.
+This includes the controls like dropdowns and buttons, as well as the layout on the screen.
 One place to start is out-of-box solutions for React Native like [NativeBase](https://nativebase.io/), [Shoutem](https://shoutem.github.io/ui/) and [React Native Elements](https://react-native-training.github.io/react-native-elements/).
 These are quite heavy, all-or-nothing solutions.
 Since we are using a React-based technology another solution would be to use something based on [Styled Components](https://www.styled-components.com/) which is a popular, light-weight approach to theming React applications (and it also [works great on React Native](https://www.styled-components.com/docs/basics#react-native)).
 There’s an [entire page](https://github.com/styled-components/awesome-styled-components#built-with-styled-components) listing components and component-systems based on Styled Components.
 In this tutorial, you’ll be using Styled Components to build up components yourself.

 ## Setting up the Production Environment